-The E-2 and EB-5 visas open a world of opportunities for foreign investors.
-We can help you achieve your American dream of living and running a successful business in the U.S.
+The E-2, EB5 and L-1 Visas open a world of opportunities for foreign investors.
+We can help you achieve your AMERICAN DREAM of living and running a successful business in the U.S.

 We strive to understand each entrepreneur’s investment goals, desired location, and industries of preference, among other important factors, in order to find the best U.S. business opportunities for them and their family based on their own unique goals.
 We coordinate with their immigration and corporate attorneys to ensure their U.S. immigration and investment objectives are met.

-Invest a substantial amount of capital in a U.S. commercial enterprise, and
+Invest a substantial amount of capital in a U.S. commercial enterprise.

 Maintain equity ownership and be in control of the business.

 Be a national of a country which the United States maintains a treaty of commerce and navigation.

 Have invested, or be actively in the process of investing, a substantial amount of capital in a bona fide enterprise in the United States.

 Be seeking to enter the United States solely to develop and direct the investment enterprise.
 This is established by showing at least 50% ownership of the enterprise or possession of operational control through a managerial position or other corporate device.